Code-Inside/Blog/_posts/2016-10-31-loops-in-tsql.md

 I had to write a SQL migration script to move date from an old table into a new table with a new primary key.

+*Update!
+I discovered that my problem would have been solved with a much simpler SQL script (INSERT INTO x ...(SELECT ...
+FROM Y)).
+So my example here is pretty dumb - sorry if this confuses you, but I will keep the blogpost to show the mechanics.
+Thanks Mark!*

 Here was/is my resulting script using __[T-SQL Cursors](https://msdn.microsoft.com/en-us/library/ms180169.aspx)__:

     DECLARE @TemplateId as uniqueidentifier;